LIKO-12/LIKO-12/Docs/stepbystep.md

-WIP
-tuto on doing your first game in liko
+##tuto on doing your first game in liko

-step 0 : draw player in sprite editor
+#step 0 : draw player in sprite editor

 press esc, back on android , to open editors and click on the tile editor: paint youself a nice simple player sprite
 ![](1_paint_ply.gif)

-step 1: display your sprite
+#step 1: display your sprite

 navigate to the code editor and type